eduMFA/eduMFA/doc/machines/index.rst

 administrator can filter for service_ids., to find all SSH keys that are attached e.g. to webservers.

 .. note:: To disable a SSH key for all servers, you simply can disable the
-    distinct SSH token in privacyIDEA.
+    distinct SSH token in eduMFA.

 .. warning:: In a productive environment you should not set **nosslcheck** to
     true, otherwise you are vulnerable to man in the middle attacks.